 It also often interacts with other risk factors and increases the danger to which workers are exposed.
 For example, if the worker does not hear an emergency alarm can be fatal.

 Ringing in the ear due to repeated exposure to high noise.
 Research shows that exposure to certain chemicals, and substances that contain ototoxic products, such as certain pesticides, solvents and drugs, can hurt the functioning of the ear, which can cause hearing loss.
-Noise and vibration in the workplace

 The risk of hearing loss is increased when workers are exposed to chemicals while working in environments with high noise levels.
 This combination often causes hearing loss, which can be temporary or permanent, depending on the noise level, the dose of the chemical, and the length of exposure.